Kasongan: Geography

 Kasongan is located at the heart of Central Kalimantan.
 To be precise, this town is located at 1.8959 south and 113.3878 east.
 Kasongan is situated at the centre of Katingan Regency.
 Also, this town is located a bit to the northwest of Palangka Raya city as the capital of Central Kalimantan with the distance of 80 km.
 The total area of Kasongan is about 117.9 km² which makes it roughly 0.67% of the entire area of Katingan Regency.

 This town is crossed by the Katingan river as it is situated within the Katingan river basin.
 Kasongan is situated in the heart of Central Kalimantan flatlands with the altitude being 22 metres above sea level.
 This town consists of two different sub-districts within the Katingan Hilir district i.e. the sub-district of Old Kasongan and the sub-district of New Kasongan.
-As any other town in Kalimantan, Kasongan experiences tropical equatorial climate (Af) with high amounts of rainfall almos all year long, constantly high humidity, and warm-to-hot temperature all year round.
+As any other town in Kalimantan, Kasongan experiences tropical equatorial climate (Af) with high amounts of rainfall almost all year long, constantly high humidity, and warm-to-hot temperature all year round.